bbauska/zombiePolitics/README.md

 reforms that constitute a real shift in both power and politics away from a market­ driven system that views too many children as disposable.
-We need to reimagine what liberty, equality, and freedom might mean as truly democratic values and practices.
+We need to reimagine what liberty, equality, and freedom might mean as truly democratic values and practices.</p>

-Any society that endorses market principles as a template for shaping all aspects of social life and cares more about the accumulation of capital than it does about the fate of young people is in trouble.
+<p>Any society that endorses market principles as a template for shaping all
+aspects of social life and cares more about the accumulation of capital than it does about the fate of young people is in trouble.
 Next to the needs of the marketplace, life has become cheap, if not irrelevant.
 We have lived too long with governments